Descanonge/tomate/docs/source/coord.rst

 .. toctree::
    :hidden:

-.. currentmodule:: tomate.coordinates
+.. currentmodule:: tomate.coordinates.coord

 Coordinates
 -----------

-Each dimension of the data is associated with a coordinate, stored as a :class:`Coord<coord.Coord>` object.
+Each dimension of the data is associated with a coordinate, stored as a :class:`Coord` object.
 This object stores the values of the coordinate, its size, and a few other informations.
 The values of the coordinate are typically floats, but strings can also be